Let us introduce you to (probably) your new fave eatery, the viaduct’s Hello Beasty…

 Between their prized listing in the Metro Top 50 list and contrastingly, some mixed reports from friends, Hello Beasty quickly made it on to our must-check-out list.
 Auckland is flooded with Asian-fusion options, for which we are glad…but that does mean there’s a fair amount of competition (and comparison) in the market.
 White and Wong’s quickly asserted their position as the go-to Asian option in the Viaduct and have seen much success with franchises rolling out to Queenstown and Newmarket (the latter boasting a ridiculous 800 seats), but that’s just the tip of the iceberg.
-Britomart has Ebisu, Parnell has Woodpecker Hill, Ponsonby has Azabu, Blue Breeze Inn and Chop Chop – and those are just our favorites.
+Britomart has Ebisu, Parnell has Woodpecker Hill, Ponsonby has Azabu, Blue Breeze Inn and Chop Chop – and those are just our favourites.

 Located in the former premises of the Viaduct’s Cowboy bar (we can’t say we’re unhappy that that venue has departed), Hello Beasty has a great vibe.
 A giant neon Maneki Neko beckons from the back wall and we love the playlist – it’s even at an appropriate volume.
 It’s an almost full house at close to 9pm, and it’s a Monday.
 Clearly, people know what’s up.